 Tensho Poland Corporation Sp. z o. o. is a part of TENSHO ELECTRIC INDUSTRIES, a Japanese group.
 TPC manufactures high-quality plastic products, including components for TV industry (both external and internal assembly parts), automotive, packaging and other products for logistics (plastic pallets containers, boxes) as well as containers for medical waste.
 Tensho Group has plants in Japan, China and North America.

-‘The acquisition of the factory develops existing cooperation with car manufacturers swiftly providing additional production capacity.
+“he factory which is located in Pomeranian Special Economic Zone produces automotive parts, including Volkswagen cars,” says Paweł Surówka, Board Member of Boryszew, who is responsible for the automotive segment.
+“The acquisition of the factory develops existing cooperation with car manufacturers swiftly providing additional production capacity.
 Additionally, it provides access to other Japanese car manufacturers, such as Toyota and Honda.
-Of note, the factory holds 17 modern units and 2 fully equipped painting lines and a team of 150 well-trained employees,’ he adds.
+Of note, the factory holds 17 modern units and 2 fully equipped painting lines and a team of 150 well-trained employees,” he adds.

 The factory in Ostaszew has a team of approx. 150 employees producing high-tech components for companies like Sharp and Toshiba.
 Also, Tensho is the supplier of T1 for Subaru and VW and T2 for Honda, Nissan, Toyota and Hino Motors.